Matt Minglewood

-Matt Minglewood (born Roy Alexander Batherson, 31 January 1947) is a Canadian musician whose style can be described as a blend of country, blues, folk, roots and rock.
+Matt Minglewood (born Roy Alexander Batherson, 31 January 1947) is a Canadian musician whose style can be described as a blend of country, blues, folk, roots, and rock.
 The name "Matt" was borrowed from his brother, Matt Batherson.

 Career

 Born in Moncton, New Brunswick, Minglewood later relocated to North Sydney, Nova Scotia with his family.
 He later moved to nearby Glace Bay, Nova Scotia where he resides to the present day.
-His nephew Norm Batherson played hockey professionally, and his grand-nephew Drake Batherson is currently a right winger for the Ottawa Senators of the National Hockey League.
+His nephew Norm Batherson played hockey professionally, and his grand-nephew Drake Batherson is currently a right winger for the Ottawa Senators of the National Hockey League and his grand-niece Mae Batherson plays for the Minnesota Frost of the Professional Women's Hockey League.

 Minglewood joined his first band, the Rockin' Saints, when he was in his late teens, playing local high school dances, and even tavern gigs before he was old enough to get into bars.
 He played organ and rhythm guitar.

 When he was in his early twenties he was part of a band called 'Sam Moon, Matt Minglewood & The Universal Power'.
 The group was formed in 1969 with Sam Moon and Minglewood sharing vocal duties.
 The band soon changed their name to Moon – Minglewood and performed regularly in the Halifax/Dartmouth metro area, becoming a staple at local high school dances in the area.

 Minglewood briefly sang lead vocals and played guitar for Pepper Tree, then formed Cold Duck, and then in 1974 formed The Minglewood Band, a band which toured Canada extensively and achieved a measure of national success.
 The Minglewood Band recorded their first album with Solar Records in 1975.
 Soon after the album was released they signed a major label deal with RCA Records.
 The group received a 1980 Juno Award nomination for the Most Promising Group of the Year.